MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 - No data was ingested yet (example is outlined in #2 in the preceding image).
 - Data is still loading into Customer Insights (represented by a *warning sign* icon, #3).

 At this point, you should refresh the data source that you just saved.
-Select the button outlined in red in the following image, and then select **Refresh**, as outlined in blue.
+Select the button outlined in the following image, and then select **Refresh**, as outlined.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-sources-refresh.png "Data sources refresh")